opentok/opentok-reconnection/README.md

 * List the platforms (Android, iOS, Web, etc.) on which your product uses OpenTok.

-* Explain the current problems that you have you hope would be solved by the automatic reconnection feature.
+* Explain the current problems that you have you hope would be solved with Automatic Reconnections.

 * Are session disconnections a common issue for your product experience with OpenTok?
   In your own investigations, what have been common causes for these disconnections?